-Section 6.5 (Mitigation and Monitoring Measures) of Chapter 6 (Traffic & Transport) identifies that impacts to general traffic and parking/loading are embedded into the Proposed Scheme as outlined in Chapter 4 (Proposed Scheme Description).
+Mitigation and monitoring measures of Chapter 6 (Traffic & Transport) identifies that impacts to general traffic and parking/loading are embedded into the Proposed Scheme as outlined in Chapter 4 (Proposed Scheme Description).
 The Proposed Scheme results in positive impacts for walking, cycling, bus and people movements and so no mitigation and monitoring measures are required for traffic and transport.

-As set out in Section 7.5.
-(Mitigation and Monitoring Measures) of Chapter 7 (Air Quality) no specific operation phase mitigation or monitoring measures for air quality are required as all ambient air pollutants will remain in compliance with the ambient air quality standards and the scheme will have a generally neutral impact on air quality.
+As set out in the mitigation and monitoring measures of Chapter 7 (Air Quality) no specific operation phase mitigation or monitoring measures for air quality are required as all ambient air pollutants will remain in compliance with the ambient air quality standards and the scheme will have a generally neutral impact on air quality.